karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

       ]
   },
 ```

-To remove the test project references from the ``.sln`` file  we can use a conditional check.
+The ``Tests`` symbol value is used as the condition to exclude both test folders.
+To remove the test project references from the ``.sln`` file we can use a conditional operator.

 ```csharp
 #if (Tests)